Sara-M5/Quick-quize/README.md

 # Quick-quize
-Questions about the biography of the Prophet Mohammad ﷺ.
+Questions about the biography of Prophet Mohammad ﷺ.